Split-Community/split_support_tools/python_admin_api_tool/README.md

 ```

 7. Add your [Admin API key](https://help.split.io/hc/en-us/articles/360019916211-API-keys#adding-admin-api-keys) to the newly created `.env` file
-- Note that it's recommend to use an API keys that is scoped across all environments and workspaces
+- Note that it's recommended to use an API key that is scoped across all environments and workspaces
 - If the environment/workspace has access restrictions, you might encounter an error.

 8. Run the tool